 Kudachya Shenga are long tender beans that grow wild in the forest.
 Hence called ranbhaji aka wild edible food.

-Aakur/Ankur is an edible fern that grows in marshy and mangrove areas.
-In fact, it is considered to be a delicacy in Goa.
+Aakur/Ankur, in literal terms, means a shoot.
+In Goa, it is a name for an edible golden-green fern that grows in marshy and mangrove areas and is considered a delicacy too.

 Karande also known as Air Potatoes, vine yam, or bitter yam are true yams that belong to the yam family.
 They are unique tubers that grow as bulbils on perennial air potato vines.